 Any full-time student who completed their medical forms (including an entrance physical exam and record of immunizations) and who sign a consent for treatment may be seen and treated in the center.

-At least one registered nurse is available during center hours so that students can be seen on a walk-in basis throughout the day without an appointment.
+Yes.
+At least one registered nurse is available during center hours, but appointments are required.
 Physician hours are available by appointment Monday through Friday in the afternoon.
-Call 724-458-3850 or stop in to schedule an appointment.
+Call 724-458-3850 to schedule an appointment.

-A physician or physician assistant can be seen Monday through Friday by appointment.
-Physician hours begin between 3 p.m. and 3:30 p.m. on Mondays, Wednesdays, and Fridays and at 4 p.m. on Tuesdays and Thursdays.
-If you have a scheduled appointment, you should notify the nurse when you arrive.
+A physician or nurse practitioner can be seen Monday through Friday by appointment.
+Physician hours begin at 4 p.m. on Monday and Wednesday and at 3 p.m. on Tuesday, Thursday and Friday.
+If you have a scheduled appointment, please notify the nurse upon arrival.
 Scheduled appointments will be seen in the order in which they arrive.
 The nursing staff will notify you if there is a change in physician hours.

 There is no cost to see a nurse, doctor, or physician assistant in the center.
 If you are referred outside of the center, e.g. for a lab or an x-ray, then you are responsible for those costs.